31 pages--$5.95 (booklet)

 Prepositions in the Greek New Testament is the ideal supplement to any Greek

 grammar book.
-It presupposes only a very basic knowledge of New Testament Greek
+Although it presupposes only a very basic knowledge of New Testament Greek

 general, the description and use of proper prepositions, the description and use